mietek/halcyon-website/pages/tutorial/index.md

 Declare a version constraint
 ----------------------------

-Let’s try to simplify the app by using a third-party library.
+Let’s try to simplify the code by using a third-party library.

 The [`step4`](https://github.com/mietek/halcyon-tutorial/tree/step4) version of the app replaces _old-locale_ and _time_ with  the [_hourglass_](http://hackage.haskell.org/package/hourglass) library: